 If after investigation, an act of harassment, intimidation, or bullying against a specific student is verified, the principal or his/her designee shall notify the victim's parent/guardian of such finding.
+Disciplinary actions taken cannot be shared.

 3. Police and Child Protective Services